 The museum features:

-- Whitfield House — Take a self-guided tour through three floors filled with furnishings and artifacts, tour the introductory exhibit The Old Stone House detailing the house’s history, and test your observational skills with a scavenger hunt.
+- Whitfield House (admission charge)— Take a self-guided tour through three floors filled with furnishings and artifacts, tour the introductory exhibit The Old Stone House detailing the house’s history, and test your observational skills with a scavenger hunt.

 - Visitor Center:

 - Gift Shop – Browse a wide selection of gifts and souvenirs, including historical reproductions, toys and games, and books for adults and children.

 - Tourism Information Center – Get answers to your travel questions about Guilford and throughout Connecticut.

 - Exhibit Galleries – Explore history exhibits.

 - Research Library – Make an appointment to research your family’s genealogy, local history, and the 1600s.

 - Education Building— Tour history displays and try hands-on activities in the site’s repurposed 1870s barn.